 In a nation where 1 out of every 4 children lives in poverty, the Urban Neighbors neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Did you know that the Urban Neighbors neighborhood has more Greek and Dutch ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Urban Neighbors neighborhood has more Dominican and Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.0% of this neighborhood's residents have Greek ancestry and 3.7% have Dutch ancestry.
+In fact, 4.0% of this neighborhood's residents have Dominican ancestry and 2.0% have Native American ancestry.

 Urban Neighbors is also pretty special linguistically.
 Significantly, 1.6% of its residents five years old and above primarily speak Russian at home.
 While this may seem like a small percentage, it is higher than 97.9% of the neighborhoods in America.